DGCrypto/Pancakeswap-Prediction-RSI-Crossover/README.md

 3. Get non-rate limited or private http provider for Binance Smart Chain.
 3. Fill out env file!
 Save as .env
 4. Use command "Node RSIPredOb.js"
-5. Remember to claim rewards since this is not included in the trial version!
+5. Remember to claim rewards since this is not included in this version.

 Experiment with rsi chart time values!